bc

 The POSIX standardized bc language is traditionally written as a program in the dc programming language to provide a higher level of access to the features of the dc language without the complexities of dc's terse syntax.

-In this form, the bc language contains single letter variable, array and function names and most standard arithmetic operators as well as the familiar control flow constructs, (if(cond)...while(cond)... and for(init;cond;inc)...) from C. Unlike C, an if clause may not be followed by an else.
+In this form, the bc language contains single letter variable, array and function names and most standard arithmetic operators as well as the familiar control flow constructs, (

 Output is generated by deliberately not assigning the result of a calculation to a variable.